angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 <row variant="hand">{{!LED}} {{!LED}} {{!ST}} {{!LP}} {{!I}} {{!EoE}} {{!ST}}</row>

-You should strongly consider spinning the wheel on that Echo right away.
-A fresh hand with 5 mana available is very strong, and that hand isn't likelyto get better.
+This is likely a keep and you should strongly consider spinning the wheel on that Echo right away.
+A fresh hand with 5 mana available is very strong, and that hand isn't likely to get better soon.
 Crack the LEDs for {U}{U}{U}{B}{B}{B}.
 Don't crack the Scalding Tarn, since you will want to know what's in your new hand before you decide what land to fetch.

-An important thing to keep in mind, on which has been alluded to but mostly glossed over so far, is that Echo draws your opponent a new hand, and recycles all their countermagic that you already fought through.
+An important thing to keep in mind, one which has been alluded to but mostly glossed over so far, is that Echo draws your opponent a new hand, and recycles all their countermagic that you already fought through.
 They won't always draw relevant cards, but you should anticiapte them having something.
 Sometimes there